roytang/blog/content/notes/2016/08/766802182871982080/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/766802182871982080/
+title: ''
 ---

-RT [@natashya_g](https://twitter.com/natashya_g/): Chastising Duterte is not mutually exclusive with supporting De Lima.
-But to the trolls, insult the president = https://t.c…
+Chastising Duterte is not mutually exclusive with supporting De Lima.
+But to the trolls, insult the president =